syncfusion-content/javascript-docs/js/DropDownList/LoadOnDemand.md

 ---
 layout: post
 title: Load on deamand in JS DropDownList | Syncfusion
-description: Learn here about getting started with Syncfusion JS DropDownList control, its elements, and more.
+description: Learn here about getting started with Syncfusion JS DropDownList control, its elements, and more functions.
 platform: js
 control: DropDownList
 documentation: ug